Tandoori duck is so good made with wild duck.

 Luckily for me, the delivery of my Traeger coincided with a delivery of two freshly shot wild mallard ducks and two pheasants: a gift from my neighbour.

-After completing the rather tedious chore of preparing them, I mixed up a simple tandoori marinade and rubbed it deep into the flesh of the birds.
-You can get away with marinating the game for as few as three hours but I let mine soak it up overnight.
+After completing the rather tedious chore of preparing them, I mixed up a simple tandoori marinade and rubbed it deep into the flesh of the ducks.
+You can get away with marinating the game for as few as three hours but I let tandoori ducks soak it up overnight.

 If you don’t have a Traeger, you could still make this recipe in a conventional oven or over indirect heat on the BBQ you have.
 I chose to use Traeger’s Big Game pellets which are a combination of hickory, red and white oak and rosemary.
 Talk about gorgeous.